All of Us Strangers: Production

 Graham Broadbent and Sarah Harvey of Blueprint Pictures first pitched the project to Yamada in June 2017.
 Later that year, Haigh and Film4 Productions came on board.
 Haigh described his adaptation of the novel as "a long and sometimes painful process".
 He said, "I wanted to pick away at my own past as Adam does in the film.
 I was interested in exploring the complexities of both familial and romantic love, but also the distinct experience of a specific generation of gay people growing up in the 80s.
 I wanted to move away from the traditional ghost story of the novel and find something more psychological, almost metaphysical."

 On 30 June 2022, the film, then known as Strangers, and the principal cast were announced.
 The announced plot was brief and vaguely worded, and attracted inquiries on social media as to whether the film involved a romance between Scott and Mescal's characters.

 Filming was in progress in the United Kingdom when the announcement was made.
 Haigh's childhood home served as the filming location for the house in which Adam finds his parents.
 Nightclub sequences were shot on location at the Royal Vauxhall Tavern.

+Music

+The film score was composed by Emilie Levienaise-Farrouch.
+The film soundtrack also featured many 1980's pop songs, including several by gay artists (Frankie Goes to Hollywood and Pet Shop Boys).
+The featured songs include: